 31. Kostelecke Uzeniny

-One of the largest sausage producers in the Czech Republic has clearly overdone the expression of love for their products.
+One of the largest sausage producers in the Czech Republic has overdone the expression of love for their products.
 This logo rather depicts a person far from eating sausages.

 32. Sherwin Williams’